Queen’s Wharf Brisbane is a site of cultural significance for the local Indigenous communities.

 Born in 1922, Senator Neville Bonner AO was a great Indigenous leader and a strong advocate for Indigenous rights until his death in 1999.

-In August 2016, The Department of Aboriginal and Torres Strait Islander Partnerships hosted a cultural closure event of the building, where it was announced that the new pedestrian bridge would be named ‘The Neville Bonner Bridge’ to continue his legacy.
+Prior to construction of Queen’s Wharf Brisbane, Destination Brisbane Consortium demolished three non-heritage buildings.
+One of these buildings was the Neville Bonner Building.
+Prior to its demolition, in August 2016, The Department of Aboriginal and Torres Strait Islander Partnerships hosted a cultural closure event, where it was announced that the new pedestrian bridge at Queen’s Wharf would be named ‘The Neville Bonner Bridge’ to continue his legacy.

-Previous Indigenous artwork and artefacts in the building have been relocated:
+Previous Indigenous artwork and artefacts from the Neville Bonner Building have been relocated including: